muzzley/process-id-dealer/README.md

     curl -i -X GET "http://localhost:4002/process-id/deal?namespace=com.example.app&pid=1234"

+The response is a JSON string as shown below.
+In this case, we were dealt id `0`.

+    {"statusCode":200,"id":0}

 ### From a Node.js app

 This project also provides a client library for Node.js apps.
 You're welcome.
 The following code illustrates how you can request an id directly from your Node.js app.